 Search & online video continue to become more useful in 2021 than they ever previously were (including 2020).
 Awadia pointed out that 3 out of 4 car buyers discover their car online, underscoring the value of dealer websites in the research process.
 Moreover, latest data showed how Search engines have become indispensable to the buying journey during the pandemic along with online video (OLV).

 “Even AutoTrader.ca has been seeing a similar organic growth Y-o-Y given the fact that the marketplace offers Canada’s widest selection of new and pre-owned vehicles as well as access to the largest audience of serious auto intenders.
-In the month of August, AutoTrader.ca eclipsed yet another visits milestone – this time reaching 25.7 million visits nationwide,” adds Laforce.
+In the month of August, AutoTrader.ca eclipsed yet another visits milestone – this time reaching 25.7 million visits nationwide,” says Laforce.

 — Sparsh Sharma – Digital Strategist Manager, TRFFK